Campus Buildings

 Hartnett Hall

-The administrative offices of the School of Arts and Humanities are located in this building.
+In this newly renovated building, it houses faculty offices for School of Arts and Humanities and Social Sciences and Fine and Performing Arts.
 There are classrooms and studios for art, broadcasting, communication arts, English, and foreign languages.
 A 200-seat theater for lectures, recitals, and theater productions as well as the office of the Red and Green (student newspaper) and a computer lab.

 Gordon B. Olson Library

-The Gordon B. Olson Library houses basic library facilities and two computer-lab centers.
-Containing over 420,000 volumes in books, bound periodicals, and government documents, it also houses special collections of North Dakota materials, a children’s collection, media materials (over 14,000 video recordings, filmstrips, slides, and other non-print material) and microfilms.
-The library currently subscribes to over 600 periodicals and is a depository for United States Government and State of North Dakota publications.
-The library building provides study accommodations for 800 students.
-The lower level of the Library houses the Northwest Arts Center, Walter Piehl Gallery, the Native American Artifact Collection, and the Academic Support Center which offers many services to ensure the success of our students.
-These include tutoring, advising, writing assistance, access services, career planning assistance, Starfish and POWER program.
+The Gordon B. Olson Library houses over 420,000 volumes in books, bound periodicals, and government documents.
+It also houses a special collections area consisting of North Dakota materials, a children’s collection, media materials, and microfilm.
+The library offers databases and journals and is a depository for United States Government and State of North Dakota publications.
+Reference service is provided most hours that the library is open.
+Desktop computers are available on the main floor in addition to color printing and scanning machines.
+Multiple group and private study rooms are available.
+The lower level of the library houses the Northwest Arts Center, Walter Piehl Gallery, the Native American Artifact Collection, and the Academic Support Center (ACS).
+The ACS offers many services which help to ensure the success of our students.
+These include tutoring, advising, writing assistance, access services, career planning assistance, Starfish, and the POWER program.

 Memorial Hall

 In 1996, Memorial Hall was remodeled and expanded.
 It houses five academic departments, and the North Dakota Center for Persons with Disabilities.
-The five departments located in Memorial Hall are communication sciences and disorders; special education; criminal justice; nursing; and addiction studies/psychology/social work.
+The five departments located in Memorial Hall are communication sciences and disorders; criminal justice; nursing; and addiction studies, psychology and social work.
 A computer lab is in this building.

 Model Hall